learn-co-curriculum/dsc-k-means-clustering/README.md

 ### Finding the Optimal Value of K

-Now that we have a way to evaluate how well our clusters fit our dataset, we can use this to find the optimal value for K. The best way to do this is to create and fit a different K-Means Clustering object for every value of K that we want to try, and then compare the Variance Ratio scores for each.
+Now that we have a way to evaluate how well our clusters fit our dataset, we can use this to find the optimal value for K. The best way to do this is to create and fit a different K-means Clustering object for every value of K that we want to try, and then compare the Variance Ratio scores for each.

 We can then visualize the scores using an **_Elbow Plot_**: